emfol/getting_rusty/README.md

 You can check if you can compile code with a very simple hello-world application.
 Create a file called "hello_world.rs" like in the example
 below:

+> Files containing Rust source code must have the `*.rs` extension.

 ```rust
 fn main() {